Angular power spectra of anisotropic stochastic gravitational wave background: developing statistical methods and analyzing data from ground-based detectors: Method

 which is an unbiased estimator of the true angular power spectrum, $C_\ell(f)$. $C_\ell(f)$ has units of sr$^{-2}$.

-We are interested in estimating the narrowband angular power spectrum in this paper.
-For that, we start with the cross-spectral density (CSD) of the data~\cite{pystoch}, $s_{\mathcal{I}_{1,2}}(t)$, from a pair of GW detectors ($\mathcal{I}_{1}$ and $\mathcal{I}_2$),
+We are interested in estimating the narrow band angular power spectrum in this paper.
+For that, we start with the cross-spectral density of the data~\cite{pystoch}, $s_{\mathcal{I}_{1,2}}(t)$, from a pair of GW detectors ($\mathcal{I}_{1}$ and $\mathcal{I}_2$),